This post may contain affiliate links. Please see my disclosure policy.

 7. Spoon filling into chilled bottom crust and sprinkle evenly with crumble topping.

-8. Bake: Place pie on preheated baking sheet and bake for 60 to 65 minutes, until golden and filling is bubbling.
+8. Bake: Place pie on preheated baking sheet and bake for 60 to 65 minutes, until golden brown and filling is bubbling.
 If pie is fully frozen, baking time may be up to 90-100 minutes.
 Check pie partway through – if crust is browning too quickly, shield edges or top with foil for remaining baking time.

-9. Cool pie on a wire rack for at least 3 hours before serving (filling thickens as it cools).
-Store leftover pie covered in the refrigerator; warm before serving.
+9. Cool pie on a wire rack for at least 3 hours before slicing and serving (filling thickens as it cools).

 Notes